naeramarth7/clean-greader/README.md

 - type: `boolean`
 - default: `true`

 Display the first image as a thumbnail to save some space.
 If you're using image feeds, this might not be what you want.

+### Use fullscreen ( `$use-fullscreen` )

+- type: `boolean`
+- default: `false`

+This enables the theme to use the full page width instead of a limited container width.
+Initially, the clean-greader theme was supposed to be used in combined mode and therefore was always fixed to a specific container max-width.
+In 16.3.0, support for non-combined mode, and therefore also widescreen mode, was added - which might need a bit more space then the regular container's max-width.

 ### Rebuild the main.css file